tari/llvm-sys.rs/README.md

 [LLVM documentation](http://llvm.org/docs/) for more information, particularly the [generated API documentation](http://llvm.org/doxygen/).

+# Dependencies

+You will need LLVM (>= 3.6) and cmake (>= 2.6) installed on your system to compile these bindings.
+The `llvm-config` tool must be on PATH so the build scripts can find it, and the LLVM cmake scripts must be somewhere cmake can find them.

 ## Why not use `librustc_llvm`?

 In many cases, the interfaces exposed by `librustc_llvm` are sufficient for